Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

-The surface and bulk states have distinct spectral properties and can be selectively enhanced by using proper photon energies and light polarizations (See Supplementary Notes~\zref{hvGamma},\zref{hvX} and Figs.~\zref{hvGammaFig},\zref{hvXFig}).
-In Figs.~\refer{ARPES}{k,l}, we plot the Fermi surface mappings and the constant-energy mappings at a high binding energy ($E_{\rm B}$=0.6 eV), respectively, with different \kk{z}'s accessed by changing the photon energies.
-Unlike the mapping at $E_{\rm B}$=0.6 eV, the Fermi surface is found to be non-dispersive along \kk{z}, validating that the low-energy sharp features seen in Fig.~\refer{ARPES}{h} come from surface states.
+The surface and bulk states have distinct spectral properties and can be selectively enhanced by using proper photon energies and light polarizations (see Supplementary Notes~\zref{hvGamma},\zref{hvX} and Figs.~\zref{hvGammaFig},\zref{hvXFig}).
+In Supplementary Figs.~\zref{hvGammaFig}m,n, we plot the Fermi surface mappings and the constant-energy mappings at a high binding energy ($E_{\rm B}$=0.6 eV), respectively, with different \kk{z}'s accessed by changing the photon energies.
+Unlike the mapping at $E_{\rm B}$=0.6 eV, the Fermi surface is found to be non-dispersive along \kk{z}, suggesting that the low-energy sharp features seen in Fig.~\refer{ARPES}{h} very likely come from surface states.
 The TSSs are expected, by calculations, to be confined in a limited momentum area around the \X{} point and within a small bulk gap opened at \EF{}; thus, ultra-high energy and momentum resolutions are required in ARPES experiments to visualize the predicted TSSs, and most importantly, the spin-resolved measurements in high-resolutions are indispensable to identify that the surface states observed have indeed a topological origin.